|

 How it works:

-2025 Rural Volunteer Fire Department Insurance Program (HB 3667) - NOW OPEN!
+2025 Rural Volunteer Fire Department Insurance Program (HB 3667) - CLOSED

 The Rural Volunteer Fire Department Insurance Program (HB 3667) is a grant program designed to reimburse eligible volunteer fire departments for the purchase of insurance from private insurance companies.
 Eligible coverage includes any combination of compensation insurance for firefighters (workers’ compensation, accidental death and dismemberment, group term life, accident and sickness, and/or cancer-related insurance) purchased from Texas insurance companies.
 The program will reimburse 100% of the actual cost of eligible insurance coverage up to a maximum of $220 per fire department member.
 Recognized, non-profit volunteer fire departments operated by its members are eligible.
 Any part-paid/part-volunteer department is also eligible, provided the number of paid members is 20 or less.
 Departments may enter into agreements with cities or counties in order to qualify for coverage and/or special premiums.
 All eligible departments must participate in a firefighter certification program administered under Section 419.071 of the Texas Government Code (Texas Commission on Fire Protection), or by the State Firemen’s and Fire Marshal’s Association of Texas (SFFMA), or by the National Wildfire Coordinating Group (NWCG).
 IMPORTANT NOTES: